 Another case of dynamite coming in a smallish package is the Yard Machines 13A326JC700 190cc Gas 24 inches Riding Mower.
-It provides a good cut and maneuvers well around any obstacles, trees and hedges, can be stored in a standard sized shed or garage and fits through residential gates easily.
+It provides a good cut and maneuvers well around any obstacles, trees, and hedges can be stored in a standard-sized shed or garage and fit through residential gates easily.
 Powered by a 190cc Briggs and Stratton engine, it has plenty of power to maintain up to an acre of lawn and a 6-speed transmission gives you excellent control of the riding mower.

 The Yard Machines 13A326JC700 is missing a few features that you would find on more expensive riding mowers, like flexible grass management – it can’t bag or mulch – but considering the power and performance we’ll let that go.

-For one of the more affordable lawn riding mowers on the market a lot of thought has gone into it, from the low back seat that allows you to move around easily while you are mowing, to the excellent speed, ensuring a hassle-free experience, to the reliable engine and steel cutting deck.
+For one of the more affordable lawns riding mowers on the market a lot of thought has gone into it, from the low back seat that allows you to move around easily while you are mowing to the excellent speed, ensuring a hassle-free experience, to the reliable engine and steel cutting deck.
 This mower will stand you in good stead for years to come.